Mr-Milk/python-hmr/README.md

 ### State handling

-If your application contains submodule that handle state, you can exclude it from reloading.
-You need to move it to a new `.py` file like `state.py` and everything from that file will not be reloaded.
+If your application is not stateless, it's suggested that you group all your state variable into the same `.py` file like `state.py` and exclude that from being reloaded.

 > Make sure you know what you are doing.
 > This could lead to unexpected behavior and unreproducible bugs.